Instructor: Nigel Goldenfeld

 Term Paper Instructions

 Instead of a final exam, this course will have a term paper assignment.
 The subject matter can be any topic in physics which is related to Emergent States of Matter in some sense.
-Since many interesting phenomena are a manifestation of spontaneous symmetry breaking, you have unusual latitude in your choice of topic.
+Since many interesting phenomena are a manifestation of emergence, you have unusual latitude in your choice of topic.
 It need not be restricted to condensed matter but can cover the many recent and exciting developments in other areas of science, including, but not limited, to: high energy physics, cosmology, even biology.
 I hope many of you will chose topics in these non-condensed matter areas.

 Your essay should not duplicate an essay that you have written for another course, nor should it duplicate your research work.
 The purpose is to give you something fresh to write about, related to the topic of the course.